Rositasikarwar/swaplang/README.md

 # swaplang
-miniproject
+mini project
-a word to word language translator which can conver any language to another language.
+its a word-to-word language translator which can convert any language to another language.